junzhanghw/draft-deshpande-multi-verifier/draft-deshpande-rats-multi-verifier.md

 The Lead Verifier conveys Component Attester Evidence to each of the sub-Verifiers and receives partial Attestation Results from them.

-The communication among the Verifiers should use secure channels, such as TLS.
+1. The communication among the Verifiers should use secure channels, such as TLS.
 This ensures confidentiality, integrity and authenticity of the message exchanged between the Verifiers.

-Where required, in addition to transport layer security, the Lead Verifier can maintain a Trust Anchor Store that contains the list of Public Keys for each Verifier, to which it communicates.
-The Trust Anchors can be utilized to achieve the desired security as explained below.
+2. For integrity protection at the application layer, each partial Attestation Result Message is signed by a key known to the Lead Verfier.

+3. The Composite Attester Evidence contains Component Attester Evidence, each having signature from the Attesting Environments that generated it.
+This ascertains the authenticity and integrity protection of individual Evidence exchanged between the Verifier.
+However there may be cases (for example UCCS), where the individual Evidence is not signed.
+In such scenarios, the Lead Verifier may add its own signature using a private key whose public key is known to the sub Verifiers.

-Evidence might contain sensitive or confidential information, there might be a need for confidentiality protection of the individual Evidence conveyed to each Verifier.
+4. Evidence might contain sensitive or confidential information, there might be a need for confidentiality protection of the individual Evidence from Lead Verifier to sub Verifiers.
-One option is that the Lead Verifier may choose to Encrypt the individual Evidence for Confidentiality protection, using the public Key for the Verifier it communicates.
+The Lead Verifier may choose to Encrypt the individual Evidence using the public Key for the Verifier it communicates.

-The Composite Attester Evidence contains Component Attester Evidence, each having signature from the Attesting Environments that generated it.
-This ascertains the authenticity and integrity protection of individual Evidence Messages exchanged between the Verifier.

-The Lead Verifier receives partial Attestation Results from individual Verifier.
-Attestation Results carrying sensitive or confidential information are expected to be integrity protected (i.e., either via signing or a secure channel).
-Individual Verifier signs the Partial Attestation Results and the Lead Verifier Verifies the signature to authenticate the origin and integrity of the message.

-If there isn't confidentiality protection of conceptual messages themselves, the underlying conveyance protocol should provide these protections
+If there isn't confidentiality protection of conceptual messages themselves, the underlying conveyance protocol should provide these protections.

 ### Cascaded Pattern